kasamikona/pvdplayer/format/videohelp_info.md

 240 bytes of 0x81, 0xe3, 0xe3, 0xc7, 0xc7, 0x81, 0x81, 0xe3, 0xc7, 0xNN
 120 bytes of 0x00, 0x00, 0x02, 0x01, 0x04, 0x02, 0x06, 0x03, 0xff, 0xNN etc (see a real disc for this pattern)
 40 bytes of 9 0xFFs, one 0xNN (NN=audio byte, see later), some kind of sync
-19200 Video of frame[^fn484-1]
+19200 Video of frame[^videoofframe]
-[^fn484-1]: *bytes of video frame data
+[^videoofframe]: *bytes of video frame data

 Audio is every 10th byte, starting after the N bytes of header.
-It is ~~stereo, 17640Hz, Stereo~~[^fn484-2], 8-bit unsigned.
+It is stereo, 17640Hz, Stereo[^stereomono], 8-bit unsigned.
-[^fn484-2]: Found to be 35280Hz mono, explains lack of any obvious left-right sync mechanism.
+[^stereomono]: Found to be 35280Hz mono, explains lack of any obvious left-right sync mechanism.

 Video is 18 frames per second.
 There are 160 scanlines of 120 bytes per frame, with a nibble per 'pixel'.
-'Pixels' are strange though, being RGBRGB for even scans, ~~GBRGBR~~[^fn484-3] for odd ones (see good diagrams in earlier posts).
-If you take these as triangles, you get an effective resolution of 144 by 80.[^fn484-4]
+'Pixels' are strange though, being RGBRGB for even scans, GBRGBR for odd ones (see good diagrams in earlier posts).
+If you take these as triangles, you get an effective resolution of 144 by 80.[^pixelres]
-[^fn484-3]: *BRGBRG
-[^fn484-4]: Pixels are laid out in a 216x160 matrix, with every other row shifted by half a pixel.
+[^pixelres]: Pixels are laid out in a 216x160 matrix, with every other row shifted by half a pixel.
 Interpreting groups of 3 as RGB triplets gives 144x80.

 The disc is run at exactly double speed.
 CD-Rs work great, CD-RWs fail badly.
 I haven't got a minidisc to work.
 The last track is never played, so is 4 seconds of black on the discs I looked at.